-Septic System Drainfield Repair & Drainfield Jetting
+Septic Drain Field Repair & Drain Field Jetting

 Serving Vancouver WA | Portland OR

-In order to understand your options, understanding how a septic system drain field works can be helpful.
-Drainfields, sometimes referred to as leach fields are used to remove impurities from waste water after they have been passed through the septic systems tanks.
-After waste water passes through a septic systems tank(s), waste water is distributed though a series of perforated pipes in the drainfield.
-These perforated pipes allow the waste water to escape a few, to several feet underground being filtered through sand and gravel placed initially by the septic system contractor.
-This combination of sand and gravel filters the water water of impurities, which then allows the water to be returned to the water table tens of feet below the surface.
+In order to understand your options, it’s helpful to understand how a septic system interacts with a drain field.
+These “fields”, or areas of special soil, are used to remove impurities from waste water after it has been passed through the septic tank.
+The waste water is distributed from the septic tank through a series of perforated pipes in the drain field.
+These perforated pipes allow the waste water to slowly drain, while being filtered through sand and gravel.
+This combination of sand and gravel filters impurities, so the water can be safely returned to the water table tens of feet below the surface.

 Ready to Discuss Your Plumbing Project?